fight-against-hate/fight-against-hate/action-plans/What-You-Can-Do-To-Help-Stop-The-Anti-LGBTQ-Backlash.md

 OK, you have shown support, done your duty to your employer and customers, and helped your co-workers.
 Well done!

 You might be a bit tired now:  this could be a good time to find some friends who can help you breathe.
 Or maybe you find yourself fired up and ready to continue for the long haul, but in a more structured fashion.
-Either way, let's connect you to some people who have solid experience in this:
+Either way, let's connect you to some people who have solid experience in this.

+I have already mentioned [Human Rights Campaign](https://hrc.org), [ACLU](https://aclu.org), [Lambda Legal](https://www.lambdalegal.org/), and [National Center For Transgender Equality](https://transequality.org/).
+They are all awesome.
+But here are a couple more that might be great for you too:

 * Find real people to talk to through [PFLAG](https://pflag.org/).
 They likely have a [chapter near you](https://pflag.org/find-a-chapter), but given COVID they will be meeting remotely right now which might be even better for you.
 The [newsletter](https://pflag.salsalabs.org/signup/index.html) is good, and if you want that structured fight check out [Advocacy 101.](https://pflag.org/advocacy-101)

-* If you've got some talent in media, [GLAAD](https://www.glaad.org/) may be able to put you to good use.
-I know there are a ton of awesome writers, poets, performers, and artists around here.
-Might be something to think about.
+* If you've got some talent in media, you may find [GLAAD](https://www.glaad.org/) to be an awesome teacher and outlet.
+I know there are a ton of energetic writers, poets, performers, and artists around here.
+Give it some thought.

 We are nearing the end of _this_ plan.
 Now I invite you to help us all make an even better plan.

 #Final Step: Make This Better

-I am just a volunteer in Pride who just happened to be stuck in the hot seat when this national crisis erupted.
-But just like all of you would for yours, I will defend everyone that I joyfully call my family.
+I am just a volunteer in Pride who happened to be stuck in the hot seat when this national crisis erupted.
+But just as all of you would for yours, I will defend everyone that I joyfully call my family.

 I missed out on a ton of stuff we need.
 [Would you be able to fill us in?](https://github.com/fight-against-hate/fight-against-hate)